airyhq/airy/docs/docs/ui/overview.md

 The [Inbox](inbox/introduction) offers [instant messaging](inbox/messenger) along with [search, filtering](inbox/messenger#search-and-filter) and [tags](inbox/tags) to organize your conversations.

-The [Control Center](control-center/introduction) provides a technical overview of an Airy Core app's [components](control-center/components) in addition to enabling you to manage [connectors](control-center/connectors) easily.
+The [Control Center](control-center/introduction) provides a technical dashboard to manage your Airy Core app.

 <ButtonBoxList>
     <ButtonBox